 Check one of the boxes on line 16.
-Follow the instructions for each box to determine if you need to enter your monthly tax liability on Form 941 or your daily tax liability on Schedule B (Form 941).
+Follow the instructions for each box to determine if you need to enter your monthly tax federal tax liability.
+If you're a monthly schedule depositor. complete the deposit schedule on line 16.
+If you're a semiweekly schedule depositor, attach Schedule B (Form